barracudanetworks/waf-azure-templates/ARMTemplates/contrib/Quickstart-WAF-Lab/README.md

-# Barracuda Web Application Firewall for Azure - Quickstart Lab with Vulnerable VM Apps
+# Barracuda WAF-as-a-Service for Azure - Quickstart Lab with Vulnerable VM Apps

 ## Introduction
 This Azure Resource Manager template will deploy a pair (or whatever number you request) of Barracuda Web Application Firewalls into their own Virtual Network with a